YashRaj1240/booking-bot/README.md

 ✨ System Response: Excellent choice!
 I'm happy to help you book a table for 6:00 PM (18:00).
 To confirm, we have a table for 2 people available at that time.
 Before I make the reservation, I just need one more piece of information from you.

 💬 Under what name would you like to make the reservation?
-👉 Enter Message: Yash
+👉 Enter Message: Jack
-🛠️ Using Tool [ask_user]: Yash
+🛠️ Using Tool [ask_user]: Jack

-✨ System Response: Thank you, Yash.
+✨ System Response: Thank you, Jack.
 I'll go ahead and book the table for you now.

-🛠️ Using Tool [book_table]: ✅ Booking Success: table3 (2p) at 18:00 for Yash
+🛠️ Using Tool [book_table]: ✅ Booking Success: table3 (2p) at 18:00 for Jack

-✨ System Response: Great news, Yash!
+✨ System Response: Great news, Jack!
 Your reservation has been successfully booked.
 Here are the details of your reservation:

-- Name: Yash
+- Name: Jack
 - Table: table3 (2-person table)
 - Date: Today
 - Time: 6:00 PM (18:00)